 Round 1: Make a MC and SC 6 into the MC.
 (6)

-Rounds 2 – 3: SC around (6)
+Rounds 2 – 3: SC around.
+(6)

-Join last ST for the first ST with a SL ST. FO, leaving a long tail to sew onto the face of the bear.
-Put safety nose through the center of the MC of the nose, add a bit of stuffing and sew onto the face just below the eyes.
+Join the last ST for the first ST with a SL ST. FO, leaving a long tail to sew onto the face of the bear.
+Put safety nose through the center of the MC of the snout, add a bit of stuffing and sew onto the face just below the eyes.

 Ears (Make 2):